keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ### Coal tarred and feathered 🪨
 The importance of the profits from dyes in the founding of chemical companies can be seen in the names of industrial giants which are still around today, for example: BASF - *Badische Anilin und Sodafabrik* (Baden **Aniline** and Sodium Carbonate Factory).
 BASF remains the largest produce of chemicals in the world, a multinational across 80+ countries with an annual revenue around €70 billion.
 It's history has touched on many chemical process famous in school curricula: BASF's main trade was in dyestuffs until the 1900s;  the rise of this company was meteoric after [Haber and Bosch invented their method]({% post_url 2023-06-14-nitrogen-fixation %}) to turn nitrogen from the air into fertiliser; the sodafabrik part of BASF is infamous of New South Wales highschool students who had to memorise the conditions of the Solvay process as part of their Industrial Chemistry module; and BASF invented polystyrene in the 1930s.

 Under Nazi rule before and during WWII, BASF would be joined under the chemical conglomerate I.G.
 Farben (loosely, "The Colour Syndicate") of notorious and horrific historical fame.
 This conglomerate was founded by Carl Bosch through merging BASF with Hoechst (now merged under Sanofi), Bayer (widely known for aspirin), and a few other smaller chemical companies.
-While IG Farben was seized by Allied forces, it's force labour abolished, and the conglomerate split up into its constinuent components, several of these companies such as BASF were refounded and allowed to rehire many of the same directorial staff who had served at the behest of depraved, horrific warmongers.
+While IG Farben was seized by Allied forces, its forced labour abolished, and the conglomerate split up into its constinuent components, several of these companies such as BASF were refounded and allowed to rehire many of the same directorial staff who had served at the behest of depraved, horrific warmongers.
 These challenges to societal and base human conscience, the reshaping of entire industries, the discovery of new medical compounds (antifungals and antibiotics), and spectral unfurling of dyes for fabrics of all colours, resulted from an insight into the puzzling carbon skeleton structure of these newly synthesisable "aromatic" substances.

 ### Benzene: The daydream snake 🐍♻️♾️
 Benzene is a molecule, whose empirical formula defied the trends determined from other hydrocarbons.
 It took 40 years from the experimental isolation of benzene to solve its chemical structure.

 %% Talk about how hexagons are taught to introductory organic chemistry courses, with the story of the dream snake told the world over

- Remeber structural proposals were well before the discovery of the electron, and benzene was a interesting system to work [out it's six-aromatic electon rule](https://doi.org/10.1021/cr0300946).
-(Begat six aromatic electrons paper)

-- Kekule's whirling snake: fact of fiction: he probably did daydream, but the [sudden clartity through a dream story appears to have been embellished far later in order to establish a legacy](https://pubs.acs.org/doi/10.1021/ed052p709).

-- There's disagreement on this in "[Chemistry's visual origins](https://www.nature.com/articles/465036a)"
+Did Kekule truly have a sudden prophetic dream solution?
+It's impossible to verify someone's recount of their internal thinking, and some have speculated on this story being [embellished in order establish a legacy](https://pubs.acs.org/doi/10.1021/ed052p709) due to being retold only many years later at the the "Benzolfest" in Kekule's honours.
+It's unlikely bolt from the blue, as more dramatic mythology for chemistry students might go, since organic structure was Kekule's waking profession, but [contemporary letters](https://www.nature.com/articles/465036a) has been used to argue that Kekulé's daydream account and primarcy claims of a carbon ring wrapping on on itself weren't refuted in his time.
+The snake grabbing it's own tale is of course widely known symbolism.
+Interestingly, it has alchemical connections it it's origins...

+%% Talk about connection between Ouroboros and the quest to transmute into gold.

 ![Ouroboros of Cleopatra](/images/ouroboros_chrysopoea_of_cleopatra.png){:style="display:block; margin-left:auto; margin-right:auto"}